becky93/RoomAI/docs/document/guides_game.md

     def __get_number__(self):   return self.__number__
     number = property(__get_number__)
     '''
     The number given by the game enviroment.
     The value of this number is in {0,1,2}.
-The larger number, the higher win rate
+The larger number, the higher win rate.
     '''

     def __deepcopy__(self, memodict={}, newinstance = None):